I have over 20 years clinical experience working in the NHS as a psychiatrist and specialist psychotherapist.

 My psychotherapy training within the NHS majored in psychodynamic psychotherapy in a department that valued brief therapy as well as longer term therapy.
 I completed my psychotherapy training in CAT while there, alongside my NHS psychodynamic training, and also some training in CBT and family therapy in accordance with the Royal College of Psychiatrists higher training curriculum.

-I retired from my NHS clinical post in September 2016, but continue to work clinically as a psychotherapist in private practice on Tuesdays, Wednesdays and Thursdays.
-I see people for psychotherapy assessments, for individual CAT therapy, and for individual psychodynamic psychotherapy either in a brief focussed format or in an open-ended format.
-I do not currently have an analytic group running in private practice.
-I also provide psychotherapy supervision privately, either individually or in groups.
+I retired from my NHS clinical post in September 2016, but then continued to work clinically as a psychotherapist in private practice on Tuesdays, Wednesdays and Thursdays.
+I saw people for psychotherapy assessments, for individual CAT therapy, and for individual psychodynamic psychotherapy either in a brief focussed format or in an open-ended format.
+I ran an analytic group in private practice and also volunteered at the Macmillan Horizon Centre to run a group there.
+I also provided psychotherapy supervision privately, either individually or in groups.

 In February 2017, I started training in EMDR and completed the training in July 2018.
-I now offer EMDR either as a stand alone therapy, or integrated into an ongoing individual therapy when and if appropriate.
+I then offered EMDR either as a stand alone therapy, or integrated into an ongoing individual therapy when and if appropriate.

 - Medical degree: MB.BCh.
 (1984)

 - Registered with the General Medical Council

 - Membership of the Royal College of Psychiatrists

 - Certificate of Completion of Specialist Training (Psychotherapy) (1997)